cotterman/DengueCode/README.md

     * This file will contain a <row> element for each peak
     * Each of these rows contains information on its individual peaks

-### Details on MZmine2 data processing options

-* scan-by-scan filtering (not necessary for high resolution data)
-   * Choose mean filter with m/z bin size no less than .01
-* **Baseline correction (not necessary for high resolution data)
-   * chromatogram type: base peak intensity
-   * smoothing factor: 1E6 (choose number in range of 10^5 to 10^8)
-   * asymmetry: 0.001
-   * m/z bin width: 1 (bin width of .1 versus 1 did not seem to make difference)
-* **Mass detection (aka spectral filtering)
-   * may want to use the centroid method since MZmine says data is already centroided
-	* noise level = 100
-   * assuming non-centroided data, wavelet transform looks good with following parameters:
-	* noise level = 100
-	* scale level = 10
-	* window size (%) = 100
-* **Chromatogram building (combine scans within each LCMS run):
-   Parameter values:
-      * min time span (width) of peaks = .05 min (note: scans occur every .01 min)
-      * min intensity of highest datapoint in peak = 500
-      * mz tolerance (max diff btn mz values to be considered the same) = .01 (5ppm)
-	* note: for a given scan, we have already choosen the centers of the peaks to represent the mz value of that peak.  thus, we need to set mz tolerance to the common spread of a peak, but rather the degree to which the center changes *(I should verify that this is indeed true)
-	* peaks appeared better looking when I used .01 as compared to higher values
-* Chromatogram deconvolution:
-   * wavelets (XCMS) with the following parameters:
-       * Signal/noise minimum threshold: 5
-       * wavelet scales: .1 - 8 (a low min. value means narrow waves are not allowed)
-       * peak duration range: .1 - 5 (I think this is similar to wavelet scales)
-       * peak integration method: use smoothed data
-* Deisotoping (parameter values inspired by a paper I came across):
-   * maximum charge of 6
-   * retention time tolerance of 3 s
-   * m/z tolerance of 0.03 Da
-   * monotonic?  yes (I'm taking a guess on this, but I really don't know)
-* Feature alignment across runs:
-   * m/z tolerance of 0.05 Da
-   * weight for mz of 100
-   * retention time tolerance of 1.5 min.
-   * weight for RT of 2
-* Gap filling for missing value imputation: chose the "peak finding" method so that RT shifts can be accomodated
-   * intensity tolerance: 20%
-   * mz tolerance: .05 mz/ 5ppm
-   * RT tolerance: .5 min
-   * RT correction: yes
-* Normalization: "linear normalization" using "total raw signal" with "peak area"
-* Export peak list to csv for prediction analysis (to run in R)

 ## Option 2: run python code with pymzml package

 * process_raw_data_and_do_prediction.py